 Graduates who meet the requirements of a job will be able to switch into skilled work, opening up great opportunities for those of you who are looking to study abroad as well experience working in an international environment.

 For more information visit GOV.UK

 Accomodation & Living Cost

-Upon your arrival at the university of your choice, it is highly recommended for first-year students will be provided an accommodation within the campus area.
+Upon your arrival at the university of your choice, it is highly recommended for first-year students will be provided accommodation within the campus area.
 Usually, the utility bills of an accommodation provided by the university are inclusive of electricity, water, heating, and WiFi.
 On average, accommodation provided by a university of your choice range from GBP 100 to 200 per week, depending on the type of accommodation you choose (flat, shared house, etc)

 You may choose to stay outside of the campus area, it is common for students to share accommodation with a roommate by renting an apartment/flat or house.
 Depending on the area and size, it costs around £200 to £400 per week.
 However, if you choose to stay in a private accommodation, please be mindful whether or not the utility bills are include.

-Since the cost of living differs from city to city and also depends on your lifestyle, we advise you to visit the student support centre of your university to receive guidance and counselling regarding local attractions, getting around, where to buy groceries and other facilities available in the city.
+Since the cost of living differs from city to city and also depends on your lifestyle, we advise you to visit the student support centre of your university to receive guidance and counseling regarding local attractions, getting around, where to buy groceries, and other facilities available in the city.

-As a student you will get a student discount on transportation, food, clothing, entertainment/media, health and beauty, school supplies and many more.
-Budgeting is an important part of your study as an international student, Which, a student budget calculator estimates the monthly expense based on which university you choose, complete with a breakdown of necessities.
+As a student, you will get a student discount on transportation, food, clothing, entertainment/media, health and beauty, school supplies, and many more.
+Budgeting is an important part of your study as an international student, a student budget calculator estimates the monthly expense based on which university you choose, complete with a breakdown of necessities.
 You can calculate an estimate of your spending here.

 Want to find out what living in the UK as an international student is like?
 Visit the UK Council for International Student Affairs.